 - Reform the joint.

-- Joint fusion in the fingers, which reduces movement but can relieve pain.
+- Joint fusion in the fingers reduces movement but can relieve pain.

 This can include joint reconstruction or removal of bone growths.
-An example of a surgery on the finger would be to replace or fuse the affected joint.
+An example of surgery on the finger would be replacing or fusing the affected joint.

-The good news is that once the bone node has formed, a person is generally pain free.
+The good news is that once the bone node has formed, a person is generally pain-free.
 At this stage, the node may be more of a cosmetic problem.
-Unfortunately, there really is no way to simply improve the appearance of the joint.
+Unfortunately, there is no way to improve the appearance of the joint.

-Originally developed in the 1960s, it has been used to treat a wide range of conditions, and a systematic review of the treatment concluded that it can significantly reduce pain and improve health in chronic joint disorders.
+Initially developed in the 1960s, it has been used to treat various conditions.
+A systematic review of the treatment concluded that it could significantly reduce pain and improve health in chronic joint disorders.

-After five to seven treatments there were significant reductions in pain and inflammation along with an increased range of motion.
-In fact, the authors found that the effects were very large and persisted for eight weeks.
+After five to seven treatments, there were significant reductions in pain and inflammation and an increased range of motion.
+The authors found that the effects were substantial and persisted for eight weeks.

-For anyone who suffers from the painful condition of ostearthriis of the hand, confirmation that low-level laser therapy can have a large and long-lasting effect in reducing pain and improving joint mobility will be good news.
+For anyone who suffers from the painful condition of osteoarthritis of the hand, confirmation that low-level laser therapy can have a significant and long-lasting effect in reducing pain and improving joint mobility will be good news.

 Although other treatments such as steroid injections, braces, pain relievers and anti-inflammatories, and surgery can help, little is known about the long-term effects of these treatments.

-However, not only is low-level laser therapy effective, it is also totally safe and has been used in clinical practice for other conditions for several decades.
+However, low-level laser therapy is effective, but it is also totally safe and has been used for several decades in clinical practice for other conditions.

 Consult your doctor